ANCL/UAV_DOBIBS/README.md

 ## Debug/Customize Controller

+If you run into any problems using the code, please open an [issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), or you can email one of us:

+* Alan F.Lynch <alan.lynch@ualberta.ca>
+* Zhijun Xue <zxue2@ualberta.ca>
+* Amir Moeini <moeini@ualberta.ca>

 ### 1. Debug the controller

 There might be cases where you are developing/debug your controller and want to build without launching the simulator.
 You can start JMAVSim and PX4 separately: